Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Appendix

+\begin{proof} The objective $f(\mathcal{S}, \bm{\theta}) = \sum_{i} \theta_{i} g_{i}(\mathcal{S}) + \sum_{j} \theta_j g_{j}(\mathcal{S})$ defined in Eq. \eqref{eq:data_collection_objective} consists of two components.
+The first component is a weighted sum of mutual information terms.
+Since mutual information is a submodular set function \cite{krause2008near}, and nonnegative weighted sums preserve submodularity, this component is submodular.
+The second component is a weighted sum of the discrepancy term defined in Eq. \eqref{eq:objective:discrepency}.
+This term is modular, and weighted sums of modular functions remain modular.
+Finally, because the sum of a submodular function and a modular function is submodular, the overall objective function is submodular. \end{proof}

-\begin{lemma} If $h_1$ and $h_2$ are supermodular, both non-decreasing (or non-increasing) and non-negative set functions defined on a finite set $\mathcal{V}$, then $h_1h_2$ is still a supermodular non-decreasing (or non-increasing) and non-negative function. \end{lemma} \begin{proof} We can prove this lemma using the definition of the supermodular function.
+\begin{lemma} If $h_1$ and $h_2$ are both supermodular, non-decreasing (or non-increasing), and non-negative set functions defined on a finite set $\mathcal{V}$, then $h_1h_2$ is also a supermodular non-decreasing (or non-increasing) and non-negative function. \end{lemma} \begin{proof} We prove this lemma using the definition of the supermodular function.
 Let us first consider the case where both functions are non-decreasing.
 Given two sets $\mathcal{A}$, $\mathcal{B}$ and $\mathcal{A} \subseteq \mathcal{B}$, by definition, if we add one extra element $a$ to each set, we have

 By supermodularity, we have

 By non-decreasing monotonicity, we have

 Together with non-negativity, we have